juei-dev/adsbmonitor/README.md

   - Added openweathermap.org (https://openweathermap.org) layers for wind, clouds and rain.
 Also added slider for common opacity for those layers.
 If you don't want to have openweathermap layers, set openweathermap enabled variables to false.

 ---
-Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)
+Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time.

 Juho